CloudCannon/documentation/src/_docs/syncing/publishing.md

 ### Publish requests

-Pull requests are called *Publish Requests* in CloudCannon to better fit the publish workflow for editors. *Publish Requests* provide an intermediate step for publishing, where external services connected to the GitHub Status API check the changes pass your requirements.
+Pull requests are called *Publish Requests* in CloudCannon to better fit the publish workflow for editors. *Publish Requests* provide an intermediate step for publishing, where external services connected to the GitHub Status API (if using GitHub) check the changes pass your requirements.

 > Any pull requests that are not from the connected branch to publish branch are hidden in CloudCannon.
 {: .explainer}